pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 ### Test the code!

-Click build, then green-flag, then choose a Ticket.
+Click the green flag to run your program, then choose a Ticket.
 Now check the `money_received` display updates correctly as you click on the coins or note.
 Each time you click on a coin or note, the display should update by the right amount.

 Have we finished the whole task now?
 If not, what's the next step?